Rlys makes installing Aarogya Setu mobile app 'mandatory' to travel on spl trains

-The Indian Railways, which had on Monday "advised" the passengers availing the special trains that started operating from Tuesday to install the government's Aarogya Setu mobile application, has now made it "mandatory" to do so.
-However, officials said any "exception" will be decided on a "case-to-case basis", but did not rule out disallowing passengers who do not have the app installed on their mobile phones.
+A day after it "advised" passengers travelling by the special trains that started operating on Tuesday to install the government's Aarogya Setu mobile application, the Indian Railways has now made it "mandatory" to do so.
+However, officials said any "exception" will be decided on a "case-to-case basis", but did not rule out disallowing passengers who do not have the app installed on their mobile phones from boarding the trains.

-While the guidelines issued by the railways for the 15 pairs of special trains running between Delhi and major cities of the country did not say installing the mobile app was mandatory, a late night (12:24 am) tweet by the railway ministry made it compulsory.
+While the guidelines issued by the railways for the 15 pairs of special trains running between Delhi and major cities of the country did not say that installing the mobile app was mandatory, a late night tweet posted at 12:24 am on Tuesday by the railway ministry made it compulsory.
 "Indian Railways is going to start few passenger train services.
-It is mandatory for passengers to download Aarogya Setu app in their mobile phones, before commencing their journey," the tweet said.
+It is mandatory for passengers to download Aarogya Setu app on their mobile phones, before commencing their journey," the tweet said.

+Sources said while many among the nearly 8,000 passengers, who travelled on the eight special trains that operated on Tuesday, did not have the Aarogya Setu app no one was denied travel rights because they had not downloaded it.
+"They were allowed to travel provided they were asymptomatic,” an official said.
+Sources said many senior officials were not aware till Tuesday morning that the app had been made mandatory.

 "We did not make this app compulsory on the special trains for migrants," Bajpai said.
 Sources said installing the app was made mandatory after a Union Ministry of Home Affairs (MHA) missive, following Prime Minister Narendra Modi's meeting with chief ministers on Monday.

-Passengers, who do not have the app installed on their mobile phones, might be asked to do so after their arrival at the station, they added.
-The government launched its own contact-tracing app, Aarogya Setu, developed by the Ministry of Electronics and Information Technology, last month.
+Passengers who do not have the app installed on their mobile phones might be asked to do so after their arrival at the station, they added.
+The government last month launched its own contact-tracing app, Aarogya Setu, developed by the Ministry of Electronics and Information Technology.
 The aim of the app is to prevent the spread of the novel coronavirus.

 Until recently, only smartphone users were able to use the app to get updates on whether they had unknowingly come in contact with a COVID-19 positive person and could contract the virus.
 Subsequently, to cover feature phones and landline connections, the government launched the Aarogya Setu Interactive Voice Response System (IVRS).
 The IVRS is available across the country as a toll-free service, where a feature phone and landline user will need to give a missed call to the number 1921 and will get a return call, requesting for inputs regarding their health.

 The questions asked are aligned with the Aarogya Setu app and based on the responses given by the caller.
-The caller will get a text message indicating his health status and alerts for his health moving forward.
+The caller will get a text message indicating her/his health status and alerts for her/his health moving forward.
 The government has said the inputs provided by the citizens will be made part of the Aarogya Setu app database.
-The information provided will be processed to send alerts on the actions need to be taken to ensure user safety.
+The information provided will be processed to send alerts on the actions needed to be taken to ensure user safety.

 - READ MORE ON: